-Net assets without donor restrictions of (\$507,139) and \$3,261,688 at August 31, 2022 and 2021, respectively, represents the cumulative operating surpluses (deficits) of Carbon Mapper since its inception.
+Net assets (deficit) without donor restrictions of \$10,305,040 and (\$507,139) at August 31, 2023 and 2022, respectively, represents the cumulative operating surpluses (deficits) of Carbon Mapper since its inception.

 Net Assets With Donor Restrictions

 Carbon Mapper recognizes support from net assets with donor restrictions when the restrictions imposed by the donors have been satisfied or expired.
 Net assets with donor restrictions consist of time restricted grants consist of the following at August 31: